Weiberle17/rigit/README.md

 # rigit
-Tool with let's you perform a git action on multiple repositories.
+Tool with let's you perform a git actions on multiple repositories.